covid-policy-modelling/model-connector-template/README.md

 * You can develop your connector code in the same repository as your model
   * In that case, instead of forking simply download the files from this repository into appropriate locations in your repository
-* You can publish Docker images to any registry (Github Container Registry, Docker Hub, Azure Container Registry etc.).
+* You can publish Docker images to any registry (Github Container Registry, Docker Hub, Azure Container Registry, etc.).
   * You will need to edit the workflow definitions in `.github/workflows` and the `imageURL` in `meta.yml`
   * If your image is private, contact us to discuss appropriate access credentials. **MA: will this not also mean that they cannot publish their images to Packages (unless they pay)?**
 * You can use an alternative CI system, or push images manually, or develop your code outside of Github